 Red Fort: Red Fort or Lal Quila, situated on the banks of the river Yamuna is one of the most popular tourist locations in Delhi.
 The picturesque monument is a sight to behold.
-It houses a number of gardens, reservoirs, mahals, museums, fountains and gates.
+It houses a number of gardens, reservoirs, mahals, museums, fountains, and gates.
 It is also a World Heritage Site.
 One must catch the light and sound show in the evening to know more about the history of the place.

 Jama Masjid: Constructed by Shah Jahan, Jama Masjid is one of the largest mosques in India.
-The structure located in the area what is now known as Old Delhi is surrounded by markets including the famous Meena Bazaar.
+The structure located in the area that is now known as Old Delhi is surrounded by markets including the famous Meena Bazaar.
 The mosque has four towers, two 40 m high minarets and three grand gates.